 The question then becomes, how can we effect change more quickly and change this landscape?
 Because 99.5 years is just not acceptable.

 In an attempt to level the playing field, Deloitte is looking to use sponsorship—one of the three pillars underpinning its Diversity, Equity and Inclusion (DE&I) strategy—as a mechanism to bring about change.
 But what do we mean by sponsorship?

 Often the terms sponsorship and mentorship are used interchangeably.
-But in order to impact the diversity of senior leadership, with a particular focus on gender and race, it is important to recognize that they are not the same thing.
+But in order to impact the diversity of senior leadership, with a particular focus on gender and race, it is important to recognise that they are not the same thing.
 Mentoring provides an opportunity to share in the knowledge and experience of your mentor, whereas sponsorship is a more directed, driven, intentional relationship.
 A sponsor advocates and creates opportunities for their beneficiary, empowering and enabling career advancement with a guided hand.
 A sponsor is invested in the relationship and acts as a protector.

-These relationships form quite naturally for those in the organization who look like the existing senior leadership team, with unconscious bias often impacting how an individual is selected and advocated for.
+These relationships form quite naturally for those in the organisation who look like the existing senior leadership team, with unconscious bias often impacting how an individual is selected and advocated for.
 This can lead to a resounding cycle of the same profiles in leadership roles—despite the development of intentional sponsorship schemes.